 Univest Financial Corporation to Hold Third Quarter 2022 Earnings Call

-SOUDERTON, Pa., Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Univest Financial Corporation UVSP, parent company of Univest Bank and Trust Co. and its insurance, investment and equipment finance subsidiaries, announced it will host a conference call to discuss its third quarter 2022 earnings on Thursday, October 27, 2022 at 9:00 a.m.
+/EIN News/ -- SOUDERTON, Pa., Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Univest Financial Corporation (Nasdaq: UVSP), parent company of Univest Bank and Trust Co. and its insurance, investment and equipment finance subsidiaries, announced it will host a conference call to discuss its third quarter 2022 earnings on Thursday, October 27, 2022 at 9:00 a.m.
 Earnings are scheduled to be released after the close of the market on Wednesday, October 26, 2022.

 Pre-registration